The House Oversight chairman just got owned by hundreds of people for refusing to investigate Trump

 Chaffetz is getting booed by my mother in the auditorium of my old high school.
 Sometimes, life is beautiful. #ChaffetzTownHall— Sasha Smith (@SashaPSmith) February 10, 2017

-Chaffetz met with Trump in the Oval Office Tuesday, and Chaffetz afterward said Trump had instructed him not to raise the topic of "oversight"—to which he had replied "fair enough."
+During a meeting with Trump in the Oval Office Tuesday, Chaffetz afterward said the president had instructed him not to raise the topic of "oversight"—to which he had replied "fair enough."
 Some town hall attendees expressed anger over Chaffetz's failure to confront the president on this point.
-Some threatened that Chaffetz's current term would be his last.
-Critics noted he had enthusiastically pursued Hillary Clinton's use of a private email server to portray him as a hypocrite for not investigating Trump's conflicts.
+Others threatened his current term would be his last.

 The town hall meeting reportedly ended 40 minutes early, with Chaffetz refusing to take questions from the press as he departed.